Oscar Fish Care Guide, the Intelligent Aquarium Pet

 The disease is preventable by maintaining healthy water conditions.
 For the better health of Oscar fish, you should provide vitamin and nutrient-rich food.
 Clean aquarium environment and proper diet is the key to prevent all sorts of infections.

 Having Oscar fish as aquatic pets will be entertaining.
 There are some challenging parts of having Oscars in your aquarium, but it’s manageable.
-You just need to know the basic tips and plan accordingly.
+You just need to know the essential tips and plan accordingly.

 This intelligent little creature will bring your fishkeeping experience to a new level.
 So, let me know your thoughts.
 If you are already an Oscar owner, I’ll be glad if you share your experience in the comment box.